shua5115/Terps-Racing-Baja-Simulator/readme.md

 This repo contains a powertrain simulation for the Terps Racing Baja vehicle.
 The sim is intended to be a tool to predict vehicle performance when changing design parameters, such as CVT tune and gear ratio.

+## Theory

+All equations used for this project are derived in the document [CVT Derivation.md](CVT%20Derivation.md).
+Free body diagrams, rigid body equations of motion, algebra, and calculus are used to derive the governing equations for the simulation.

 ## Applications

 shift_visualizer: Graphs CVT shift curves with respect to hill angle